amarex757/Capstone-2/README.md

 - The goal of this project is to combine and organize trip journeys for multiple people.
 It allows users to make specialized reservations in hotels for a specific number of rooms, desired price ranges, and multiple people.
 It is a scheduling app that makes traveling less stressful.
 It factors in issues that you may not consider (weather, location, season).

 f.
 What kind of users will visit your app?
 - The demographics of this app is largely families, adults, young adults who participate in vacationing and traveling to foreign countries and distant states.
 This accommodates both professional and leisure travelers.
-Meaning businessmen and women arranging a hotel for a work trip don’t have to worry about booking through multiple different sites.
+Meaning businessmen and women arranging a hotel for a work trip don’t have to worry about booking through multiple sites.

 g.
 Issues with your API?
 - Upper limit of API calls.